 How does it work?
 AP Automation significantly reduces the time it takes to move invoices through this process by digitizing and automating the repetitive manual tasks that must be completed to process each invoice individually.
 The best AP Automation solutions use machine learning to constantly improve their recognition of invoices and the data they contain, getting faster with each invoice they process.
 Plus, they leverage deep integration into the user's ERP to match invoices to POs, automate coding, post back to ERP, route to the appropriate approvers, and much more.

 In general, most invoices travel the same path:

-The State of ePayables in 2019 report by Ardent Partners states that an all-inclusive AP benchmark cost to process a single invoice is slightly over $10, while various experts have found that processing paper invoices can range anywhere from $12-$30.
+The State of ePayables in 2019 report by Ardent Partners said that an all-inclusive AP benchmark cost to process a single invoice is slightly over $10, while various experts have found that processing paper invoices can range anywhere from $12-$30.

 When considering what it costs to process a single invoice, it’s important to include your staffing and storage costs, as well as late fees, errors, and missed early payment discounts.

-Invoice processing automation software allows most companies to process their invoices in about 3-5 days, which is over a 50% time savings compared to the few weeks it can take with a manual process.
+AP automation software solutions replace paper-based and manual workflows to increase efficiency and invoice processing time.
+They allow most AP departments to process their invoices in about 3-5 days, which is more than 50% time savings compared to the few weeks it can take with a manual process.

 Identifying and eliminating inefficiencies in the procure-to-pay chain has become such an important opportunity for finance and accounting leaders lately.
 One of the most valuable pieces of information we can provide to our customers before they choose to do business with us is our ROI Calculator.
 We use some of your data to calculate the costs of your AP department and show you, in detail, where you can save money and how much by implementing AP Automation.